-The Stepwise Approach towards Rabies Elimination (SARE) has been developed as a practical planning, monitoring and evaluation tool to guide, develop and refine rabies control programmes.
+The Stepwise Approach towards Rabies Elimination (SARE) has been developed as an One Health, practical planning, monitoring and evaluation tool to guide, develop and refine rabies control programs.
 To do this, the Microsoft Excel-based SARE relies on a two-step process:

-- Users assess their own rabies control and elimination programmes’ strengths and weaknesses
+- Users from all sectors involved in rabies elimination assess their own rabies control and elimination programs’ strengths and weaknesses

-- The SARE then assists the user with the development of a customised rabies workplan.
+- The SARE then assists the user with the development of a customized rabies workplan.

 The Assessment component of the SARE enables users to objectively assess the present-day rabies situation across a country, with the tool assessing strengths and weaknesses in terms of seven core components that are critical for effective rabies control and elimination strategies.

 Upon completing the Assessment component, a SARE score is automatically generated.
 The score provides an indication of the progress the assessed country has made towards achieving rabies elimination.
 The score is provided in increments of 0,5, beginning at Stage 0 (endemic for dog-mediated rabies) and reaching Stage 5 (freedom from dog-mediated rabies).

 In addition to the SARE score, a comprehensive list of both accomplished and pending activities are presented to the user.

 While the SARE score is valuable in terms of measuring programmatic progress, the accomplished activities provide the users with a formidable advocacy tool that can be used to highlight successes, measure progress, and lobby for further investment in the rabies control program.